 The health of the oral cavity, though often overlooked, is essential to the comfort and performance of your horse.
 Sharp enamel points can lead to bruising, ulcerations and lacerations of the tongue and cheeks.
-Routine oral evaluation and flotation are essential to prevent more serious issues such as sinus infection and tooth root abscesses which may require more invasive medical and surgical care and could leave your horse on the sidelines for extended periods of time.
+Routine oral evaluation and enamel point reduction are essential to prevent more serious issues such as sinus infection and tooth root abscesses which may require more invasive medical and surgical care and could leave your horse on the sidelines for extended periods of time.
 The use of sedation and an oral speculum allow for a complete oral examination to be performed and proper diagnosis of dental disease.

 A horse’s teeth continue to erupt until the age of 25 to 30.
 On their natural diet of grass, the horse’s teeth grind in a circular pattern and this process wears down the teeth.
 The action of reaching down to graze and then raising the head to chew changes the jaw position.
 The horse’s upper molars are spaced farther apart than the lower ones, which makes for efficient grinding of grass.
 When a horse has a diet of grain and hay, there is less fiber in their diet and the tooth surfaces are not ground down.
 When these surfaces become uneven, the horse cannot move his jaw sideways and then the teeth become even more uneven.
 Eventually, there are sharp points in the horse’s mouth, making chewing a painful experience.

 The following concerns can be related to issues involving the horses’ teeth.
 If your horse exhibits any of these symptoms, you should have the horse dentists at Connecticut Equine Clinic examine your horse’s mouth: